 Best season to go: I prefer to go around spring or fall when the grass is green and the flowers are blooming.
 It’s the PRETTIEST.
 I hate summer on this trail: it’s blazing hot, there’s no shade and it’s ugly, brown and dead.
 However, this trail is open year-round.

-Best time to go: My ABSOLUTE favorite time is to get to the trailhead and start my hike about 2hrs before sunset (Google sunset times for Millerton Lake for accurate timing).
+Best time to go: My ABSOLUTE favorite time is to get to the trailhead and start my hike about an hour before sunset (Google sunset times for Millerton Lake for accurate timing).
 It’s STUNNING and the colors are to-die-for!

 And let’s be real for a sec, I only hike for views.
 I don’t hike for fun, although it may seeeeem that way.
 If the trail itself isn’t pretty or I don’t end up with a stunning view as the end-game, I will be a miserable little bi-, uhh, I mean, baby the entire time.
 You want to hear someone whine?
 Take me on an ugly/boring hike where I have to work hard without any eye candy.